 We have grown rapidly since our initial public offering in June 1997 and have entered or significantly expanded our real estate holdings in new markets.
-If we do not effectively manage our rapid growth, we may not be able to make expected distributions to our securityholders.
+If we do not effectively manage our rapid growth, we may not be able to make expected distributions to our securityholders and the value of our securities may decline.

-Our performance and value are subject to risks associated with our real estate assets.
+Our performance and value are subject to risks associated with our real estate assets and with the real estate industry.